BriceCroix/movna-old/README.md

 Movnå is an open-source training application.

+**IMPORTANT** This project has moved (there)[https://github.com/MovnaTeam/movna].
+This current repository can be considered abandoned.

 ## Build from source

 First of all, run the following to get all dependencies :